iseri27/tg_gbc/examples/streampetr/README.md

-We provide an example for OPEN.
+We provide an example for StreamPETR.

 # 1. Install StreamPETR